Did you know that the salary deduction based on the latest Pag-IBIG contribution table will go a long way for your future?

-There are additional eligibility requirements depending on the type of loan you’re applying for.
+Additional eligibility requirements depend on the type of loan you’re applying for.

-Those who need to avail of a calamity loan must have made at least five monthly contribution payments for the last six months before the loan application date.
+Those who need to avail of the Pag-IBIG calamity loan must have made at least five monthly contribution payments for the last six months before the loan application date.

 The amount you can loan also depends on the total contributions you’ve paid so far.
 Usually, the Pag-IBIG loan amount is 80% of the borrower’s total remitted Pag-IBIG contributions.
-If you have gaps in your monthly contribution payments, you’re likely to get approved for a lower amount.
+If you have gaps in your monthly contribution payments, you will likely get approved for a lower amount.